 - 8.3e Know how to report any concerns to the relevant person.
 This could include: Senior member of staff, Carer, Family member (Care Certificate, Standard 8: Fluids and nutrition)

-Each individual’s care plan should have a section on nutrition, which will contain their dietary requirements including their likes, dislikes, allergies and other medical conditions that may affect their food intake.
+Each individual’s care plan should have information about their nutritional needs, which will contain their dietary requirements including their likes, dislikes, allergies and other medical conditions that may affect their food choices.

 - Food shopping